Healthdirect Free Australian health advice you can count on.

 Osteosarcoma, or primary bone cancer cells, can grow on the surface of the bone, in its outer layer or in the centre.

-Secondary bone cancer is cancer that started somewhere else in the body and spread to the bones.
+Secondary bone cancer is cancer that starts somewhere else in the body and spreads to the bones.
 It is more common than primary bone cancer.
-Any type of cancer can spread to the bone, but the most common types are breast, lung, kidney, thyroid and prostate cancers.
+Any type of cancer can spread to the bone, but the most common types are breast, lung, kidney, thyroid and prostate cancers as well as myeloma and melanoma.

 Secondary bone cancers are usually found in the hip, thighbone, shoulder or spine.